Disclosure: We earn commissions on purchases made through our links. This never influences our scores. Editorial policy

 How We Compared These Products

-Every product in our database is scored on four equally-weighted categories: clinical evidence quality, third-party testing and purity verification, cost per clinically effective dose (not cost per pill), and label transparency.
-These scores combine into an overall letter grade from A+ through F.
+Every product in our database is scored on four equally-weighted pillars: dosing accuracy and form quality, purity verification (third-party testing), cost per clinically effective dose (not cost per pill), and label transparency.
+Each pillar is worth 25 points for a total of 100.

 Cost per effective dose is calculated using the clinically studied dose from published research, not the manufacturer's suggested serving.
 If a product requires multiple servings to reach the dose used in clinical trials, that cost is reflected in the value score.